vesellov/bitdust.docs.old/sharing.md

 So to access the "foreign" files, you need to use the key identifier to determine the "location" of the data.
 We use the word "location" in a figurative sense, since all data is stored completely distributed on the suppliers' machines.
 For downloading fragments of files and decryption, it is necessary to determine the current active suppliers, connect to them and request all the fragments of data related to that given "common" file.

 In BitDust, the list of your suppliers is stored and maintained not only on your own device, but also in a distributed hash table - your suppliers automatically support and periodically update these "globally distributed" records.
 Thanks to this, any user always has the ability to "scan" the list of your suppliers and find out where he needs to go to download those files to which you "opened access to him."
 The process of "scanning" that list takes some time, depending on the number of your suppliers.
-In more detail, you can see how BitDust uses these service records in the article (Distributed Hash-table)[dht].
+In more detail, you can see how BitDust uses these service records in the article [Distributed Hash-table](dht.md).

 After connecting with the "foreign" suppliers, you can request them the necessary pieces of data related to a particular "shared" file.
 If the access key you received from the "donor" is valid, "external" suppliers will accept your request and BitDust software on your device will receive needed fragments, decrypt, combine into one chunk and create exactly same copy of "shared" file which "donor" granted you access.